rahatkader/Dhaka-Weather-Forecasting/README.md

 ## **Introduction**

-In this repository, a forecasting model is trained using Facebook Prophet, and the model's API is also created using FastAPI.
-The model can predict temperature of Dhaka, Bangladesh for given date.
+In this repository, a forecasting model's API is created using the Facebook Prophet model for forecasting Dhaka's temperature.
+The model is trained using the Open-Meteo weather API.
+The model can predict the temperature in Dhaka, Bangladesh, for a given date.

 ## **Dataset**